flokoe/bash-hackers-wiki/docs/commands/builtin/declare.md

 When used in a function, `declare` makes `NAMEs` local variables, unless used with the `-g` option.

-Don\'t use it's synonym `typeset` when coding for Bash, since it's tagged as obsolete.
+Don't use it's synonym `typeset` when coding for Bash, since it's tagged as obsolete.

 ### Options